koriroys/pakyow-docs/docs/routing/hooks.md

     #   login_required
     #   main route function

-Though a silly example, we could use the function as an after hook (TODO instead of a silly example, how about a call to a user activity log function? - CH):
+As appropriate, we could also use a function as an after hook:

     ruby:
+    fn :log_user_activity do
+      # write record of data accessed via active page
+    end

-    get 'protected', :after => :login_required
+    get 'tracked_query', :after => :log_user_activity

-    # sending a GET request to '/protected' results in a call order of:
+    # sending a GET request to '/tracked_query' results in a call order of:
     #   main route function
-    #   login_required
+    #   log_user_activity

 Multiple hooks of a type are supported and are called in the order defined: